AliZafar780/cursor-crack/README.md

 # cursor-crack
-This is An POC, just at your own risk, develpor isn't taking credit for any wrog doing done by it.
+This is An POC, just at your own risk, develpor isn't taking credit for any wrong doing done by it.